emipa606/QuestionableEthicsEnhanced/README.md

 * Rah's Bionics and Surgery Expansion (RBSE)
   * Organ installation requires RBSE research pre-req 'Organ Transplantation'
   * Organs need to be refrigerated
-  * Organ Rejection hediff added when organs are implanted
+  * Organ Rejection hediff added when organs are implanted, if the RBSE ModSetting for this is enabled.

 **Fully Compatible**
 * Bioreactor